Montana/how2meetgirls/README.md

 ## whap happens if a programming snafu happens

-It happens to all of us, just open a terminal and run `killall` and go back to importing those dependencies without a `reuirements.txt` file!
+It happens to all of us, just open a terminal and run `killall` and go back to importing those dependencies without a `requirements.txt` file, you're a bad boy!

 <img width="1361" alt="Screenshot 2024-02-20 at 5 27 47 AM" src="https://github.com/Montana/how2meetgirls/assets/20936398/cc1d65a6-0925-4836-b187-e15592d86c8f">